Simulacrum: Architecture

-Architecture is a special form of simulacrum.

 In his book Simulacra and Simulation, Jean Baudrillard describes the Beaubourg effect in which the Pompidou Centre functions as a monument of a mass simulation that absorbs and devours all the cultural energy from its surrounding areas.
 According to Baudrillard, the Centre Pompidou is "a machine for making emptiness".

 An everyday use of the simulacrum are the false facades, used during renovations to hide and imitate the real architecture underneath it.

 A Potemkin village is a simulation: a facade meant to fool the viewer into thinking that he or she is seeing the real thing.
 The concept is used in the Russian-speaking world as well as in English and in other languages.
 Potemkin village belongs to a genus of phenomena that proliferated in post-Soviet space.
 Those phenomena describe gaps between external appearances and underlying realities.

 Disneyland – Disneyland is a perfect model of all the entangled orders of simulacra. [...]
 Play of illusions and phantasms.

-Las Vegas – the absolute advertising city (of the 1950s, of the crazy years of advertising, which has retained the charm of that era.)
+Las Vegas – the absolute advertising city (of the 1950s, of the crazy years of advertising, which has retained the charm of that era).